Robert Atherton (civil servant): Family background

-By this time, Atherton was firmly established within Ceylonese society living in Batticaloa.
 His wife, Eleanor Toler Burleigh (1810–1893), was the fourth daughter of the late Dr. George Burleigh M.D. and at the time was fifteen years old.
 George Burleigh, a former surgeon of the 2nd Ceylon Regiment, who had previously served under Lord Howe.
 His brides’ late father was a Methodist minister who had died in Jaffna, 16 days prior to their wedding day.
 The wedding ceremony took place in Kayts on 24 April 1826 in the presence his new mother in law, Rebecca Burleigh of Jaffna and Eleanor's siblings.

 John, his first son, died three days in after his birth during 1828 and was buried in the compound of the Kayts Resthouse, where a monument still stands in his memory.
 Kayts is a village on Velanai Island, off the coast of the Jaffna Peninsula in northern Ceylon.
 Four healthy children followed.

 His second son, Robert (1829–1894) was at one time a Second Lieutenant in the Ceylon Rifles Regiment.
 He joined the C.C.S and for a time worked for the Forestry Department in Chilaw.
 By 1889 he was a full time planter in Batticaloa, and his younger brother, a surveyor.
 In his later days, Robert was the Batticaloa correspondent of the Ceylon Examiner and contributed exhaustively to that paper, not only prose articles, but also topical verses, as well as exhaustive descriptions of the habits and use of vegetables within regional cuisine.
 He established the Atherton tea plantation in Ambagamuwa, Central Province.